damianhakert/damianhakert.github.io/source/posts/2017-02-03-gitlab-mexico-summit-2017.html.md

 If it were appropriate to start a blog post with with every emoji that expresses extreme delight we would.
-In lieu of that we will just say the GitLab Summit in Mexico was beyond excellent. 🎉 A little background for the folks at home.
-As a fully remote company, with people in 35 different countries, most of the team never gets to meet eachother in person.
-To remedy that and so that everyone gets a chance for some face time and to meet his/ her team we try to do a team summit every 9 months.
-This allows us to get to know the group better and have a unique oportinty to collaborate with our own teams and others we may never work with normally.
-By teh end of the week we all have a better understanding of what everyone does, who we can go to with questions on specific topics and how we all can work together as a team.
+In lieu of that we will just say the GitLab Summit in Mexico was beyond excellent. 🎉

 Six months of planning culminated in 201 GitLabbers taking over one Cancun resort for a long week of meetings, activities, hard work, and fun.

 <!-- more -->

+## A Little Background for the Folks at Home

+As a fully remote company, with people in 35 different countries, most of the team never gets to meet each other in person.
+To remedy that and so that everyone gets a chance for some face-to-face time and to meet his/her team, we do a [team summit] every 9 months.
+This allows us to get to know the group better and have a unique opportunity to collaborate with our own teams and others we may never work with normally.
+By the end of the week we all have a better understanding of what everyone does, who we can go to with questions on specific topics and how we all can work together as a team.

 ## We Took Cancun by Storm